Lmizuno/Lmizuno/README.md

 ## Student, Developer, Curious!!

-- 🌱 I’m currently improving my C++!!
+- 🌱 I’m currently expanding my web-stack knowlede, it's always good to try new things.
-- 🌱 I’m currently improving my PHP!!
-It's crazy I know.
-But Symfony caught me off guard, crazy how fun it is.
 - 👯 I’m looking to upload more of my personal projects here!
 - 🥅 2022 Goals: Push more projects!
-- ⚡ Fun fact: I love to play guitar and learn different things!

 ### Connect with me: